-Most modules are delivered either during the afternoon or evening or, on block release of two to three days at a time, with the clinical component taking place in your workplace under the direction of a clinical supervisor.
+Most modules are delivered during a working day, on block release of two to three days at a time, with the clinical component taking place in your workplace under the direction of a clinical supervisor.
 You will regularly have an opportunity for formative assessment throughout the course and get regular verbal feedback on your progress.

 The suite of courses offers opportunities for Diagnostic and Therapeutic Radiographers to study for the following named awards: